Comic book convention: Programming

 Panel-led discussions, or Panels, usually fill up the daytime hours of most conventions with typically one-hour discussions involving some pre-determined topic, usually related in at least some way to comics.
 Panels usually come in two segments: the host puts on a presentation or does an interview with a guest, and then the fans are asked to give questions.
 The topic scope for panels is varied and can include things from new releases to author spotlights.

 There are also workshops, that are like panels but are more geared towards instructions through a major or specific task such as how to draw comics, or use industry-specific software.
-Another event at most comic book conventions include screenings of films and TV shows that can last through the day.
+Another event at most comic book conventions include screenings of movies and TV shows that can last through the day.

 Panel members (even professionals) are not customarily paid for their appearance, although many North-American conventions waive membership fees for program participants or rebate them after the convention.